-The turkey still has its legs and wings – however the rest is all meat, layered at each layer with a our very own homemade cranberry and chestnut seasoning.
+The turkey still has its legs and wings – however, the rest is all meat, layered at each layer with our very own homemade cranberry and chestnut seasoning.

 I like to layer some bacon or prosciutto on top of the bird to keep the breast moist until the final browning of the breast.
 I do this as well as baste, however that is completely up to you.

 Instructions on How To Roast Your 5kg Turducken:

 - Transfer your Turducken to a deep baking tray and massage the outer bird with a simple Basting Marinade of 4 tbs olive oil, 60g melted butter, 2 cloves of fresh garlic roughly chopped, 6 sprigs of thyme, 1 tablespoon Maple Syrup, sea salt and cracked pepper.

 - Add a cup of vegetable or chicken stock to the bottom of the baking tray.
 (This will keep your turducken moist and succulent as well as assist with basting juices and extending the gravy)